Etsy Digital Download Pricing: How to Price Printables, Templates, and Files

 - Choose whether the item is entry, core, or premium.

-- Benchmark competitors, but do not copy prices blindly.
+- Benchmark competitors, but do not copy prices blindly — note what the top 5 listings do differently.

-- Model Etsy fees at the expected order value.
+- Model Etsy fees at the expected order value (and average bundle size if applicable).

 - Test discount scenarios before running a sale.